-Nearly 6,000 miles travelled in ten weeks, some over the crappiest roads imaginable and I've no idea how many countries we passed through.
+Nearly 6,000 miles travelled in ten weeks, some over the crappiest roads imaginable and I've no idea how many countries we passed through, some more than once.

 We’ve agreed not to go on any more long trips until we’ve sorted out our garden at home by making it low maintenance so that we don’t let the neighbours down by having it look untidy with weeds etc due to our absence.
 The motorhome has also been in storage since we purchased it a couple of years ago and I am now very keen to get sorted so that it can live on our driveway instead.

-We’re not going back to Southern Italy this winter as, although we don’t do very much at Christmas, what little we do, we missed and so in future when we go that way we’ll set off at the end of December.
+We’re not going back to Southern Spain this winter as, although we don’t do very much at Christmas, what little we do, we missed and so in future when we go that way we’ll set off at the end of December or beginning of January.

 That makes the next likely trip France, Switzerland and Germany, early next summer, and we won’t mention ze voor.